 The various long-distance bus companies are a cheap alternative to trains and flights.
 They connect most major cities in Germany.
 The stops are often called "Bus-Bahnhof" or "Zentraler Omnibusbahnhof (ZOB)" and can be found near motorways.
 You can buy bus tickets at the central bus station or also online on the website of these bus companies.
-You can find a website comparing different bus companies here.
+On www.busradar.com you can find a comparison between different bus companies in Germany.

 How can I move around without a car?